-New Linux users are often faced with the problems due to accidental changes in their system that eventually results in unstable system performance.
-But what about resetting the entire operating system to its factory default settings without re-installing it using Live CD/DVD image.
-That means to return your system back to the original state when it was installed in the first time.
+New Linux users are often faced with problems due to accidental changes in their system that eventually result in unstable system performance.
+But what about resetting the entire operating system to its factory default settings without re-installing it using a Live CD/DVD image.
+That means to return your system back to the original state when it was installed the first time.

 - Loading installed packages

 - Removing installed packages

 In this brief guide, we are going to look at how to reset Ubuntu operating system to its factory default settings by using the Resetter application.
 Resetter offers two methods to reset the OS to its default factory settings i.e. using Custom Reset and Automatic Reset.
 Here I will describe the custom reset method.
 However, we will see a little about what is automatic reset and how to use the automatic reset mode to reset the system.

 - Elementary OS 5.0